List of Doraemon characters: Hidetoshi Dekisugi

 Hidetoshi Dekisugi (出木杉 英才, Dekisugi Hidetoshi) is Nobita's classmate and friendly rival as he is a good friend of Shizuka's.
 He is very intelligent and has photographic memory.
 Dekisugi is the perfect all-round student, consistently getting 100s in class (A+'s in English Dub) and also being highly capable in sports.
 His family is apparently wealthy, owning a house that is so large that one can lose one's way.
 His name literally means "brilliant over-achiever", and his last name is a pun on dekisugiru (出来過ぎる), which means "over achieving".
 Shizuka sometimes prefers the company of Dekisugi, who is more of her intellectual equal.
 Nobita often feels jealous and concocts bizarre schemes (helped by Doraemon's gadgets) to keep them apart or to win Shizuka's attention.
 However, Dekisugi never gets angry at Nobita and even willingly helps Nobita whenever he has philosophical or scientific questions.
 Dekisugi is polite, respectful, and will never argue with or fault anyone even in the most ridiculous of situations – instead he will always say something positive to lighten the mood.

-In the future, it is shown that in spite of Shizuka's friendship with Dekisugi, she still marries Nobita while Dekisugi himself is wed to another woman.
+In the future, it is shown that in spite of Shizuka's friendship with Dekisugi, she still marries Nobita while Dekisugi himself is wed to another woman and becomes an astronaut.
 The Dekisugi family becomes a very close associate of the Nobi family with the families' children being friends with each other.